MedhaSanketh/travel_assistant/replit.md

-# Travel Planning Application
+# AI Travel Agent

 ## Overview

-This is a travel planning application built with Streamlit that leverages AI agents to help users plan and book travel.
-The application integrates multiple external services including flight booking through Amadeus, location data via Google Places API, and AI-powered travel recommendations using CrewAI agents with Groq's LLM models.
-The system uses a multi-agent architecture where specialized AI agents handle different aspects of travel planning such as flight search, destination research, and itinerary creation.
+This is a Streamlit-based AI Travel Agent application that helps users plan trips using multiple AI agents and third-party APIs.
+The system leverages CrewAI for multi-agent orchestration, Groq's LLM for AI capabilities, and integrates with Amadeus for flight data and Google Places for location information.
+The application provides an interactive web interface for users to input travel preferences and receive comprehensive travel plans.

 ## User Preferences